-Following up to my blog article from July, today’s post deals with some tips and tricks on how to create appealing visualizations of simulation results.
+Following up on my blog article from July, today’s post deals with some tips and tricks on how to create appealing visualizations of simulation results.
 Therefore, I will demonstrate a simple workflow to create a nice result visualization of internal flow simulation result data.

 - CAD preparation: We split the CAD model into as many single parts as we want to assign different colors to later.
-In our case we take the original valve model and split it into three separated parts.
-In addition we clip the pneumatic connectors.
-Afterwards everything is converted to STL file format.
+In our case, we take the original valve model and split it into three separated parts.
+In addition, we clip the pneumatic connectors.
+Afterwards, everything is converted to STL file format.

 - Result visualization: Now we can start with the actual post-processing of the result data set.
-In this example we create a clip of the pressure field in the domain which fits into the cut-out of the valve.
+In this example, we create a clip of the pressure field in the domain which fits into the cut-out of the valve.